 Oracle recommends that you use the latest Oracle Java SE platform JDK or JRE update release as the preferred means of delivering both timezone data updates and other product improvements, such as security fixes.
 To see which JDK or JRE update release incorporates the updated timezone data for your locale, see Timezone Data Versions in the JRE Software.
 However, if you are unable to use Oracle's latest JDK or JRE update release or if the timezone data on the latest release is not the most current one available, the TZUpdater tool provides a means of updating timezone data while leaving other system configuration and dependencies unchanged.

-The TZUpdater tool supports all currently supported versions of the JDK.
-Prior to version 2.3.1, the tool only worked on Oracle binaries.
+of the JDK.
+Prior to version 2.3.1, the tool only worked on

 Support customers can download a TZUpdater tool for older versions through My Oracle Support.